safespring/docs/content/container-platform/registry.md

 You can verify the results in the Registry dashboard by navigating to the **Projects** page via the left-hand menu and selecting the **library** project.
 Your image should be listed there.

+### Docker Hub Proxy

+In order to address the rate limiting imposed by Docker hub registry we provide a proxy available for internal use within the Container platform.
+This can be utilised by prefixing your images with the `registry.eu-2.paas.open-science-cloud.ec.europa.eu/base`, for example instead of `bitnami/redis` or `docker.io/bitnami/redis`, use image `registry.eu-2.paas.open-science-cloud.ec.europa.eu/base/bitnami/redis`.

 ## Working with Helm Charts

 !!! info "Helm"